 Self-disciplined leaders are successful and ultimately become better at what they do.
 They are active, self-controlled, organized, are able to censor themselves and to build great relationships.

-Self-disciplined leaders practise thoughts management, emotional intelligence, time management, character building, self-awareness and team building until they turn those soft skills into habits.
+Self-disciplined leaders practice thoughts management, emotional intelligence, time management, character building, self-awareness and team building until they turn those soft skills into habits.

 HABIT #1: MIND MANAGEMENT